 There are several business management tools available such as Quickbooks (accounting software for small companies) or SalesForce (CRM) which is dedicated to specific department needs.
 However, this doesn’t mean that their functions can supplant ERP.

-ERP’s such as NetSuite offer users the flexibility to integrate with existing critical business software.
-This means that your main platform, being the ERP is the all-connecting hub for business process and real-time data.
+ERP’s such as NetSuite offers users the flexibility to integrate with existing critical business software.
+This means that your main platform, being the ERP is the all-connecting hub for business processes and real-time data.
 CRM, Tax, Month End, and Shipping apps can all be integrated into this hub, creating a connected ecosystem.

 2. What is Oracle NetSuite?

 Oracle NetSuite is the leading cloud-based ERP system, a perfect fit for mid-market companies.
 In the old-school days, the software was deployed via large and expensive hardware (on-premise devices).
 This hardware needed to be set up inside the company to operate and needed consistent maintenance.
 NetSuite arrived in 1998 and disrupted the business management industry forever.